cudeso/misp2sentinel/README.md

 ### Azure Key Vault integration (only works on Azure VMs)

-To avoid having secrets in cleartext saved, you can integrate with an Azure Key Vault.
+To avoid having secrets in clear-text saved, you can integrate with an Azure Key Vault.
+This also negates having to provision a separate Azure Identity to handle interacting with Azure Key Vault and persisting Threat Indicators from MISP.
+See the [Azure Function README](https://github.com/cudeso/misp2sentinel/blob/main/AzureFunction/README.MD) for more specific Azure Managed Service Identity (MSI) guidance.

-1. Enable a managed identity for the virtual machine
+1. Enable a managed identity for the virtual machine/Azure Function App
 2. Create an Azure Key Vault
 3. Create the secrets `MISP-Key` and `ClientSecret` in the secrets tab
 4. Give the virtual machine managed identity access to the `Reader` role on the Azure Key Vault